pypancsv/pypancsv/docs/pres201901a/index.md

 To build `newColumnOrder` _(a "list")_, this code takes advantage of Python's ridiculously simple grammar for combining two lists:  you just put a "`+`" between them.

-What's really neat, though, is that it dynamically extracts the "columns that have the word `Program` in their name, strips that word from those column names _(a rename)_, and then shoves them all to the beginning of the spreadsheet ahead of "the rest" of the columns.
+What's really neat, though, is that it:

+ 1. dynamically extracts a list of all columns that have the word `Program` in their name
+ 2. strips that word from those column names _(a rename)_, and then
+ 3. shoves them all to the beginning of the spreadsheet ahead of "the rest" of the columns _("the rest" being something it also computed dynamically)_

 Code: